technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 10. Click the **Save** button located at the bottom right to apply the changes.
-This step ensures that your configurations are active and ready for use in your Dynamics 365 environment.
+This step ensures that your configurations are active and ready for use in your Dynamics 365 Customer Service environment.

 <img src="./media/image28.png" style="width:6.26806in;height:4.30208in"
 alt="A screenshot of a computer Description automatically generated" />